GustavFluur/numbers-guessing/README.md

 * Create a score system to let the user know on how it's going and orientate itself over the process.
 * Add new content into the game, where you can change the level of difficulty.
 Give a sense of freedom and challenge.
+* Reveal of the correct number, what the computer was hiding.

 # Data Model